 Sociology 342 - Sociology of Asian America

-Full course for one semester.
+One unit semester course.
 Who are Asian/Americans and where is Asian America?
 This seminar examines the historical and contemporary formations of Asian populations in the United States.
 Centering sociological and interdisciplinary research, we will examine the sociohistorical relational constructions of “Asians” and “Asian Americans.”
 The course is organized around four themes: (1) disciplinary constructions of Asians in the United States from sociology and Asian American studies; (2) citizenship, rights, and policy; (3) identity and community formation; and (4) emerging directions in research.
 Students will learn key theoretical frameworks and how significant historical moments such as the Chinese exclusion acts, World War II, the Third World Liberation Front, the rise of the model minority myth, and 9/11 shaped and reshaped the racial formation of Asians in the United States.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.
 Cross-listed as Comparative Race and Ethnicity Studies 342.

 Not offered 2021–22.